World Lacrosse Men's Championship: 2018 Championship

 The 2018 WLC was held on July 11–21, 2018 in Netanya, Israel, at Netanya Stadium and Wingate Institute.
 46 nations participated in tournament games.
 The countries with the top six rankings - Australia, Canada, England, Iroquois, Scotland, and the United States - competed in the Blue Division.

 United States defeated Canada in the gold medal game, dramatically scoring the controversial game-winning goal at the last second.

+2023 Championship

+Originally, the championship was scheduled to be held in 2022 in Coquitlam, British Columbia, however due to the COVID-19 pandemic, the games were delayed to 2023 and moved to Los Angeles, California, but ultimately were relocated to San Diego, California.

+The 2023 WLC was held from June 21–July 1, 2023.
+Pool games and placement games were held at San Diego State University's SDSU Sports Deck and the University of San Diego's Torero Stadium, while playoff games were held at SDSU's Snapdragon Stadium.
+30 nations participated in tournament games, marking both the first time qualifiers were used to determine tournament entry and the first time the number of competing teams decreased from the previous tournament.

+The countries with the top five rankings - Australia, Canada, England, Haudenosaunee, and the United States - competed in Pool A.

+After the tournament, the Philippines' standing was demoted to 30th (last place) due to the team's failure to comply with eligibility requirements, the team initially finished in 15th place.

 Championship hosts

 Hosting responsibilities for the 12 championships from 1967 to 2014 were evenly divided between four countries, with the United States, Canada, Australia, and England each hosting three times.

 The 2018 championship in Israel was the first time the tournament expanded beyond the traditional four hosts.
 For the 2018 edition, World Lacrosse had originally selected England in 2013, but English Lacrosse withdrew in 2017, citing “unacceptable financial risk”, and Israel was selected instead.